 The Welsh Sea Rowing Association (WSRA) Committee is elected from members of affiliated clubs.
 The WSRA holds regular Executive meetings at which two members from each of the affiliated clubs are entitled to vote.

-The 2013 Welsh Sea Rowing Association racing season is about to start.
+The 2013 Welsh Sea Rowing Association racing season is in full swing.

 Please take a look at the 2013 Race Dates to see where the events are taking place.

 Please also take a look at the 2013 Race Results to see how your favorite team is fareing.